yvette2809/yvette2809.github.io/_posts/2015-09-25-how-to-undo-your-git-failure.md

 ---
-title: 🔖How to undo your git failure?
+title: 🔖 How to undo your git failure?
 tags: [External Post, Git]
 style: fill
 color: warning